 Your online community can also act as your customer service.
 By offering community members exclusivity regarding promotions or prices, you make your customers feel special and strengthen their bond, driving up profit margins.
 And remember:

-“Friends and family have the ability of selling products without sounding like a salesperson.”—Raul Galera
+“Friends and family have the ability to sellproducts without sounding like a salesperson.”—Raul Galera

 Think you'll be using some of these customer retention strategies to increase the number of customers coming into your business?
 Your customer retention (and your existing customers) will thank you!